-A further example of collaborative stewardship is the biannual workshops hosted by our Asset Management and Sustainability Teams, facilitating the sharing of insights gained during the period prior.
-To ensure effective implementation of initiatives, InfraRed's asset management and sustainability teams develop instructional documents outlining exemplar practices; the 2022 ESG Best Practice Guidance Document, for instance, outlines core Environmental, Social and Governance focal points.
+A further example of collaborative stewardship is the annual ESG summit hosted by our Asset Management and Portfolio Impact Team which facilitates the sharing of insights gained during the period prior.
+To ensure effective implementation of initiatives, InfraRed's asset management and sustainability teams developed an instructional documents outlining exemplar practices; ESG Best Practice Guidance Document, for instance, outlines core Environmental, Social and Governance focal points.
+This document will be updated based on the output of the prior years ESG survey and summit.

 Acknowledging that the sustainability space is advancing rapidly, and without much practical guidance, we also informally engage and collaborate with industry peers in conversations around sustainability, compliance and net zero in practice.

 This reaffirms our commitment to demonstrate leadership and shape best practice within the sustainability landscape through a prioritisation of a wide range of stewardship activities exemplified above.